mltorrente/BergeEquilibria/README.md

 # BergeEquilibria
 Code for the computation of Berge equilibria.

-This package includes the implementation of three algorithms for computing Berge equilibria in regular finite normal-form games.
+This package includes the implementation of various algorithms for computing Berge equilibria in regular finite normal-form games.

 The algorithms are written in CoCoA http://cocoa.dima.unige.it (version 5.4.1, freely available under the GNU General Public License) and are capable of handling games with any number of players and strategies.